Image courtesy of Mr Doug Clark

 Regiment: Hong Kong Volunteer Defence Corps.

-Relatives Notified & Address: Son of Richard Edwards & of Gwladys Jane Marie Edwards; husband of Evelyn Hay.
+Relatives Notified & Address: Son of Richard Edwards & of Gwladys Jane Marie Edwards; husband of Eveline Hay.

 1911 5, Bank House, Queen Street, Ipswich.